tbee/TECL/README.md

 - Multi line strings
 - Tables

+To get an impression of a TECL configuration file, look at the example below:

 ```bash
 # This is the most simple configuration, if you need spaces or new lines you'll need quotes
 title : "TECL rulez"